PopovMP/config-json/README.md

 It is a good idea to set the base path relative to `__dirname`.

 **config-json** reads two files: `config.json` and `config-local.json`.
 The first file must exist.
-The second is optional.
+The second one is optional.

 The records from `config-local.json` overrides the records of `config.json`.

-Hav a `config.json` file as follows:
+Have a `config.json` file as follows:

 ```json
 {